ggrieff/emory-secrets-mgr/workshop/content/SecretsMgr/task1/_index.md

 On the Store a new secret dialog make the following choices:

-1. Leave **Credentials for RDS database** selected
+- Leave **Credentials for RDS database** selected
-2. Leave the default username as **admin**
+- Leave the default username as **admin**
-3. Specify the new password established in the prior lab **NewPassword123**; or the password you chose.
+- Specify the new password established in the prior lab **NewPassword123**; or the password you chose.
-4. Use the DefaultEncryptionKey
+- Use the DefaultEncryptionKey
-5. Select the **rds-mysql-lab** RDS MySQL database you created during setup
+- Select the **rds-mysql-lab** RDS MySQL database you created during setup
-6. Click next
+- Click next

 {{% img "Create-Secret.png" "Secrets Manager" %}}

-7. Name your secret and give it a description.  **MySQLAdminPWD**
+- Name your secret and give it a description.  **MySQLAdminPWD**
-8. Click Next
+- Click Next

 {{% img "Create-Secret2.png" "Secrets Manager" %}}

-9. Leave the default, disabling rotation, on the next dialog
+- Leave the default, disabling rotation, on the next dialog

 {{% img "Create-Secret3.png" "Secrets Manager" %}}

-10. Review the different code samples illustrating ways to retreive your secret.
+- Review the different code samples illustrating ways to retreive your secret.
-11. Click Store to save your new secret
+- Click Store to save your new secret

 {{% img "Create-Secret4.png" "Secrets Manager" %}}

 {{% img "Create-Secret5.png" "Secrets Manager" %}}

-Validate you stored secret with the below command:
+Using your [AWS Cloud9](https://console.aws.amazon.com/cloud9/home) environment, validate you stored secret with the below command:

 ```
 aws secretsmanager get-secret-value --secret-id MySQLAdminPWD